 The IRS defines Type F reorganization as one corporation changing its identity, form, or place of organization.
 This reorganization typically applies when companies change business names, the state where they do business, or make changes to its articles of incorporation (corporate charter), and where there is a transfer from the prior company to the new corporation.

 These reorganizations involving transferring all or some assets of a company that must file bankruptcy to a new corporation.
 Type D rules for distribution are used to distribute the controlling company’s stock and securities to the former company’s shareholders.

 Businesses are entities prone to change, and successful businesses are those with the fluidity to adapt and address those changes effectively, and the wherewithal to trust proven attorneys in matters and transactions critical to their future success.

-If you have questions about corporate restructuring and reorganization and how our award-winning business lawyers at Hendershot, Cannon & Hisey, P.C. can help you, call (713) 909-7323 to request an initial consultation.
+If you have questions about corporate restructuring and reorganization and how our award-winning business lawyers at Hendershot, Cowart & Hisey, P.C. can help you, call (713) 909-7323 to request an initial consultation.
 We proudly serve a range of individuals and businesses throughout Houston and the state of Texas.